Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Modeling Framework

 As discussed in Section \ref{cycling}, $AWC$ is a finite energy store for pedaling above $CP$.
 When a cyclist expends his or her $AWC$ entirely, the maximum power that can be produced is $CP$.
-Let $w$ be the amount of AWC remaining.
-The rate of change of $w$ while expending energy above $CP$ is given by the difference between the rider's power and $CP$.
-Recovery rate can be calculated similarly as assumed in \cite{morton2004critical}.
-However, it has been shown in \cite{ferguson2010effect} and \cite{bickford2018modeling} that recovery occurs at a slower rate than expenditure.
-For instance, if the cyclist is pedaling at a power level below the critical power, the actual amount of recovered energy ($w_{rec}$) will be less than the area between $CP$ and the power curve.
-Thus, we propose to compute an adjusted recovery power using $w_{rec}$ given by,
+Let $w$ be the remaining amount of AWC.
+The rate of change of $w$ with time while expending energy above $CP$ is given by the difference between the rider's power and $CP$, as shown below in Equation (\ref{eq_p_exp_rec}).
+Recovery of $w$ on the other hand happens when the pedaling power is below $CP$.
+Recovery rate of $w$ can be calculated similarly to its depletion \cite{morton2004critical} albeit at a slower rate as shown in \cite{ferguson2010effect} and \cite{bickford2018modeling}.
+In other words, if the cyclist is pedaling at a constant power level $P$ below $CP$ for the duration $T_{rec}$, the actual amount of recovered energy ($w_{rec}$) will be less than $(CP-P)\times T_{rec}$.
+Thus, we propose the notion of an \textit{adjusted recovery power} $P_{adj}$ as,

-where $P_{adj}$ is the adjusted recovering power, and $T_{rec}$ is the duration of recovery.
-Equation (\ref{eq_prec}) can be rewritten to form an energy expenditure and recovery model as,